 When travelling from Dubrovnik to Split or from Split to Dubrovnik,

 highway and coastal driving are usually combined.
-It is possible to travel only on the coastal road, but it should be taken into account that the journey will last longer.
+It is possible to travel on the coastal road only, but you should take into account that the journey will last longer.

 What about border crossings?